mshamaseen/laravel-repositories/docs/Installation.md

 !!! note "  Forcing the stub files"

-    Unless you have made your own changes on the stub files, you should always force the publish
+    Unless you have made your own changes on the stub files, you should always force the publish to get the latest version